-The standard income tax rate, calculated per household based on an employee’s last return, is called the personalized rate, and its brackets are:
+The standard income tax rate, calculated per household on annual income based on an employee’s last return, and its brackets are:

-Employees in France can opt for a nonpersonalized rate instead, which is a neutral rate applied by the employer.
+Employees in France can opt for a nonpersonalized or neutral rate instead, which based on monthly income.
 If the nonpersonalized rate is lower than the standard, employees are required to pay the difference.
 Employees will receive a refund of the excess if the nonpersonalized rate is higher.

 Employers contribute to social insurance from withholdings on income paid to employees as well as from their own required social insurance payments.
 These tax contributions fund social programs such as old-age pension, health insurance, supplementary pension plans, the National Housing Assistance Fund, unemployment insurance, work accident insurance and family allowances.